Splinter0/mastersplinter/content/cv/_index.md

 ----
 ## Experience

+#### Self employed - Bug Bounty Hunter
+February 2024 - Present
+- Focusing on novel attacks against authentication and access control solutions and applying them to various bug bounty programs.
+- Hacking on YesWeHack, Intigriti and HackerOne
+- Submitted 5+ critical and 10+ high findings in the first 3 months of bug bounty hunting

 #### Debricked - Backend Engineer & Security Champion
 June 2021 - February 2024
 - Part of the core team developing a developer-centric SCA tool from startup phase to acquisition.